gardejo/js-kancolle-logistics-visualizer/README.md

 * *[@sanae_hirotaka](https://twitter.com/sanae_hirotaka)* wrote *[Logbook](https://twitter.com/sanae_hirotaka)*, which this system treats its log files.
 * *hetaregrammer* wrote *[KCRDB](http://hetaregrammer.blog.fc2.com/)*, which this system treats.
 * *[No.983](http://jbbs.shitaraba.net/netgame/12394/storage/1386926329.html#983) of the thread about tools and dedicated browsers* wrote *[Graphicalizer Tool for KCRDB logs](https://dl.dropboxusercontent.com/s/6ortcavxtaucgnn/convert_graph.html)*, which this system gets an idea from.
-* Mozilla Contributors wrote sample codes under the Public Domain at *[MDN](https://developer.mozilla.org/)*, which this system uses as [`lib/kclv.polyfill.js`](https://github.com/gardejo/js-kancolle-logistics-visualizer/blob/master/lib/kclv.polyfill.js) .
+* *Mozilla Contributors* wrote sample codes under the Public Domain at *[MDN](https://developer.mozilla.org/)*, which this system uses as [`lib/kclv.polyfill.js`](https://github.com/gardejo/js-kancolle-logistics-visualizer/blob/master/lib/kclv.polyfill.js) .
+* Volunteers edited *[Kantai Collection -KanColle- Wiki](http://wikiwiki.jp/kancolle/)*, which this system refers to about specifications of the game.
+* Volunteers edited *[Kancolle Wiki](http://kancolle.wikia.com/wiki/Kancolle_Wiki)*, which this system refers to about English equivalents for terminology of the game.

 Contribution